Yann-Brault/splc-artifact/README.md

 The code in this package constructs and executes the tool to use our approach.
 To reproduce scenarios depicted in the paper, guidelines are to find in the directory _reproduce_scenarios_.
 In this directory, there are three different files (one for each scenario).
 The replicator should expect the tool to run in less than 5 minutes if she has a working Docker setup.
 Each scenario can be replicated in less than 15 minutes.

-As the technology used to make the package anonymous does not support archive download, the replicator can find a second anonymous repository at this [link](https://anonymous.4open.science/r/splc-artifact-zip/README.md) that contains an archive file of the present repository.

 ## Data Availability and Provenance Statements

-Due to very restricted storage space for anonymous repositories, the datasets are not included in the reproduction package and notebooks are not executable.
-Datasets will be available in a Zenodo public reproduction package if the paper is accepted.
+  ##### TODO

-## Computational requirements
+## Requirements

 ### Software Requirements

+- Bash scripts execution (Linux, Mac Os, git bash, etc.).
-- Run within a container:
+- For running it as a container:
   - Docker (code was run with Docker 23.0.5)
   - Docker compose
-- Run directly on computer:
+- For running it directly on a computer:
   - Python (Python 3.8 at least, artifact was developed on Python 3.10)
   - Pip

-- Web navigator:
+ For the configuration steps, the requirements are as follows:
-  - Firefox or Chrome (both have been tested and are compatible)
+– a Web browser, being Firefox or Chrome (both have been tested and are compatible).

-Be aware that artifact execution is based on bash scripts execution.

 _The artifact has been developed on Linux Ubuntu 22.04.
 It also has been tested on the same version of Ubuntu and on an Apple machine with Apple Silicon chip._